 - Pinned Tweet – While your brand’s profile bio is fairly limited, you also have the opportunity to provide more value and communicate more information to your viewers via a pinned tweet that will appear at the top of your brand’s Twitter stream.
 Think of this as your brand’s featured story, and include a strong visual, a clear call to action, relevant keywords and hashtags, and a link to a landing page where viewers can learn more about your mission, corporate social responsibilities, product or services.

-Once the profile set-up is complete, your brand can shift focus to becoming an active player in the Twitter community and niche market through authentic content creation.
+Once the profile set-up is complete, the next step in our Twitter 101 guide is understanding that your brand can shift focus to becoming an active player in the Twitter community and niche market through authentic content creation.
 Contributing a consistent output of relevant industry commentary will help build your brand’s credibility and establish subject matter expertise, while standing out from other key players.
 This can be accomplished by sharing third-party content relevant to your product, service, or overall brand messaging.
 As well, your brand can garner attention by participating in trending hashtags and responding to timely cultural moments that may even seem ‘out of the norm’ in terms of the tone of voice for your company.
 Twitter is the social media platform where brands should feel free to flex their creative, funny muscles while still maintaining a level of professionalism amongst consumers.
 In turn, these “out of the norm” tweets from brands create shock value and often tend to go viral.
 To determine what content mix makes the most sense, take some time to decide what percentage of your content you want to be focused on brand image versus promotion.